 - Related Practice Area(s):

-- EU Law, Human Rights, Extradition and Mutual Assistance
+- EU Law, Civil Liberties and Human Rights, Extradition and Mutual Assistance

 - Queen’s Bench Division (Administrative Court)

 The applicant was a Hungarian national wanted by the Hungarian authorities to serve a prison sentence for fraud and violence.
 Accordingly he was made subject to a ‘conviction’ EAW.
 His extradition was ordered and he instructed his legal team to appeal.
 Pursuant to the Extradition Act 2003 s 26(4), that appeal had to be lodged by the 14 Jul 2014.
 However, his solicitor did not lodge or serve the appeal until the 17 Jul 2014.